Types of Classes

 While they provide much more freedom for your schedule, you must be proactive, self-motivated and responsible to be successful.
 Because of this, online classes are generally harder for dual credit high school students.
 We strongly recommend taking at least one on-campus class before attempting an online class.

-An online class can be accessed any time, any day through eCampus once the class starts.
+An online class can be accessed through eCampus at any time once the class starts.

 You will have access to a course syllabus, which will explain the class expectations and all assignments and tests that are required to pass the class.
 Each week, you will be required to complete readings, quizzes and other assignments as appropriate.
 Generally, online classes are not self-paced, and assignments and tests may only be available for a limited amount of time.